Bios4Biol/intronSeeker/INSTALL.md

 For an easy install, conda environments is recommended.
 Follow [this tutorial](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) to install Miniconda.
+For a faster installation, we advise you to use mamba, already available in the latest version of conda

 ## intronSeeker installation and environment configuration on genobioinfo